 He was unable to disclose whether any discussions had taken place with other manufacturers, but said it’s still early days for the platform.

 Gauden said the first products with HarmonyOS installed available outside China could include smartwatches and laptops.
 Huawei has its own smartwatch operating system already, called LiteOS, and elements of it have been absorbed into HarmonyOS’ micro-kernel.
 Potentially, this means a sequel to the Watch GT may come with HarmonyOS.
-Laptops are also another successful product category for Huawei, and currently, they use Microsoft’s Windows operating system.

-Huawei’s battle with the U.S. government has brought HarmonyOS into the spotlight, as if it cannot secure the correct licenses, it may one day be unable to use Google’s Android or Microsoft’s Windows.
-HarmonyOS solves the problem for Huawei, and also conveniently solves many of the problems we have with connected products at the moment, too.
+Huawei’s battle with the U.S. government has brought HarmonyOS into the spotlight, as if it cannot secure the correct licenses, it may one day be unable to use Google’s

 Will it be installed on a Huawei smartphone?
 Echoing Huawei Business Group Chairman Richard Yu’s words, Gauden said while HarmonyOS could run on a phone, it’s not going to yet.
-Android is still Huawei’s focus, and even if every other product from the company runs HarmonyOS, Android will still integrate with it.

 The seamlessness Huawei wants to achieve with the software will still be there, but it will need physical activity to initiate the handshake.
 Huawei already has this in place with Huawei Share and the OneHop data sharing feature on its most recent MateBook laptops, where images and files can be sent from phone to PC with a simple tap.